lottie-logic/ewecandoit/README.md

 - [x] making dynamic routes to our slugs we defined in the data
 - [x] statically generated pages per topic
 - [x] pull in lessons per topic
+- [ ] Attach blogs to frontend
+- [ ] Tick off each 'watched' / 'read' link
+- [ ] Fill progress bar for topic with every completion
+- [ ] Add socials and github repos to the about page
 - [ ] sidebar of other lessons in topic
 - [ ] edtiable pages
 - [ ] auth